Theory for dissipative time crystals in coupled parametric oscillators: Perturbative nonlinearity and noise

+Here, the Greens function $G_k$ generalizes the transfer matrix to continuous times ($G_k(nT,0)=M_k^n$) and describes the fast dynamics of the parametric oscillators.
+The unit vectors $e_2=(0,1)^T$ pick out the momentum component of the Greens function matrix.

-For sufficiently large $n$, the squeezed eigenvalue of $M_k^{2n}$ becomes comparable to $\epsilon$ for all momenta.
-Since the other terms in Eq.~\ref{eq:evolve} also include factors of $\epsilon$, the total amplitude of the squeezed mode at long times from the initial state must be on the order of $\epsilon$.
-The squeezed mode's effect on the amplified mode via the nonlinearity is then proportional to $\epsilon^2$ and we can safely ignore its contribution to understand the steady state dynamics of the amplified mode.
-Using this assumption and considering the dynamics of the amplified mode over a time interval of length $2T$ in the steady state, we can write the equations of motion of a single component which describes overdamped dynamics as:
+Choosing $n$ to be sufficiently large so that the squeezed eigenvalue of $M_k^{2n}$ becomes comparable to $\epsilon$ for all momenta we observe that the total amplitude of the squeezed mode in $\psi_{k}(2nT)$ must be on the order of $\epsilon$.
+The squeezed mode's effect on the amplified mode via the nonlinearity is then proportional to $\epsilon^2$ and we can safely ignore its contribution to understand the steady state dynamics of the amplified mode, taking $\psi_k \simeq \psi^\mathrm{A}_k$ and $\phi_k \simeq \phi^\mathrm{A}_k$.
+Using this assumption, we can write the steady-state equation of motion over two periods as

-The factors $\zeta_{k,k_1,k_2}$ and $\eta_k$ encode the nonlinear propagation and stochastic process over two driving periods, given explicitly in Eqs.~\ref{eq:effective-params}.
+to first order in $\epsilon$.
+The coefficient $\xi_{k,k_1,k_2}$ and the effective noise $\zeta_k$ encode the nonlinear effects and the stochastic process over two driving periods.